nazifapennstate/bmmb852/week1/README.md

 #Accessing using relative paths

-#This will depend on where your pwd is
+#This will depend on where your pwd is, mine is ~/Desktop/Fall-2025/Applied-Bioinformatics/bmmb852-week1 so I can do the following

 cat project/data/raw/sample1.txt